weeberific/IsekaiLoversList/index.md

 *Categories:* Fantasy, Slice of Life

-*Description:* A mysterious door to a restauarant appears at various intervals across a fantasy land, and serves a variety of clientele
+*Description:* A mysterious door to a restaurant appears at various intervals across a fantasy land, and serves a variety of clientele

 *Comments:* A bit repetitious and episodic, but fairly beautiful art and interesting characters, if you like cooking shows, you may get a kick out of the fantasy element